luyuanfan/cloud-project/text/lit-review.md

     - When a new packet arrives and the buffer is full, if the incoming packet has lower priority than all buffered packets, it is dropped; else, the lowest priority packet in the buffer is dropped and replaced with the incoming packet.
 - Rate control: Initially sent at line-rate (maximum rate that the network interface can handle), and would reduce rate if persisting packet loss happens.

-We take inspiration from assigning priorities to packets and want to bring this idea to TCP's newer counterpart — QUIC.
+We take inspiration from assigning priorities to packets and want to bring this idea to TCP's newer counterpart: QUIC.

-## Exploiting stream scheduling in QUIC: Performance assessment over wireless connectivity scenarios

-Does something we want to do but it's in a wireless network type of setting.
-We care more about a typical datacenter setting with commodity nodes and such and such?
+## Flexible Priority-based Stream Schedulers in QUIC

+> Below are direct quotes from paper abstract (no ACM access given to the actual article)

+Exploiting the proposed approach, applications are able to set the required scheduling scheme, as well as the stream priorities.
+The feasibility of the proposed approach is validated through an extensive experiment campaign, which combines Docker containers and the ns-3 simulator to emulate different connectivity characteristics.
+The results evince that an appropriate stream scheduler can indeed yield lower delays for strict time-sensitive applications by up to 36% under unreliable conditions.

+We are happy to know our approach is feasible since someone has already done something similar with QUIC.
+This project focuses on a wireless communication setting in 5G systems and non-terrestrial networks.
+In contrast, our project focuses on a datacenter setting with wired commodity-node, where network conditions are generally more stable.

 ## Reference